JDeakin25/Milestones-Project-1-P3/README.md

 ![Secondary Font example graphic](docs/font-secondary.webp)

-As a fall-back to these font choices I included "sans-serif" attributes to ensure a good user experience if the Google Font CDN ever fails.
-Throughout the site I have made sure to follow semantic heading rules for all titles to ensure compliance with accessibility criteria and to follow best practices.
+As a fallback to these font choices, I included "sans-serif" attributes to ensure a good user experience if the Google Font CDN ever fails.
+Throughout the site, I have made sure to follow semantic heading rules for all titles to ensure compliance with accessibility criteria and to follow best practices.

 ### Images

 The main goal of this site is to attract potential attendees; to achieve this I have included plenty of supporting images that make specific reference to the location of the event, Pontypool Park.
 I've also referred to the key selling points of the event, like the entertainment and food and drink opportunities.
-Whilst this event is a real event I found that a lot of the imagery available online did not cover the variety of shots I needed to achieve the site goal and so I used Google Gemini to create my images.
+Whilst this event is a real event I found that a lot of the imagery available online did not cover the variety of shots I needed to achieve the site goal so I used Google Gemini to create my images.

 I made sure to include prompts relating to the event and location, to try and create an honest impression of the event that was not too misleading, despite being A.I generated.
-For the future development of this website, I plan to attend this event and take a wide selection of photographs that can then be used to replace the A.I generated images and offer site users a true reflection of this event.
+For the future development of this website, I plan to attend this event and take a wide selection of photographs that can then be used to replace the A.I generated images and instead offer users a true reflection of this event.

 All images have been provided with 'alt' attributes to assist with screen-reader technologies.